marcelk04/Starlight/README.md

 ### Visual Studio

-Open the folder in Visual Studio and build the project from there.
+Open the folder in Visual Studio and build the project from there using CMake.
 See the [Visual Studio documentation](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170) for more information.